aiidateam/aiida-tutorials/docs/sections/calculations/workflows.md

 :::

-:::{important} **What we learnt**
+:::{important} **Key takeaways**

- - Work chains can be prepared from a builder and submitted just like calculations.
+ - Work chains can be prepared from a builder and submitted similar to calculations.
  - The method `get_builder_from_protocol()` can return a pre-populated builder from minimal inputs.
- - In addition to `verdi process list`, you can see a hierarchical overview of a workflow by using `verdi process status`
+ - In addition to `verdi process list`, you can see a hierarchical overview of a workflow by using `verdi process status`.

 :::